athomasq/athomasq.github.io/navigation/blog.md

 * 2 of the top 5 funds in his portfolio are very large.
 Apparently this is the big narrative violation his thread builds up to.
 Colour me unimpressed.

 * "The perception that only small funds can outperform is 100% wrong."
 Straw man alert!
 I don't think anybody has ever claimed any such thing.
+Stating that small funds outperform large funds is not the same as stating that *only* small funds can outperform, or that no large funds can outperform.
+This is such an elementary error, I'm ashamed I have to point it out.

 * "LPs need to optimise on the best managers, not focus on fund size."
 Oh look, another straw man.
 I don't think there's an LP in the world who makes allocation decisions purely (or even primarily) based on fund size.

 * (If anything, institutional incentives mean that LPs tend to bias towards larger funds.)

-* (Also, this is the first time I've seen the [midwit meme](https://x.com/daveclark85/status/1837070736365670577) with the same statement at all levels of IQ.)

 * This is subtle but important: the combination of power-law outcomes and weighted-average TVPI calculations means that a single high-performing large fund can skew the aggregate return profile of VenCap's portoflio, in a way that's unavailable to the size-capped segments in PitchBook's sample.